primitivefinance/arbiter/docs/src/getting_started/cargo_install.md

 cargo install --path ./arbiter
 ```

-Once this is complete, you can run `arbiter --help` to verify your installation and view the help menu.
+You can now run `arbiter --help` to verify your installation and view the help menu.

 ## Interacting with the Arbiter CLI
 Arbiter provides a Foundry-like CLI experience.
 You can initialize new projects, generate bindings and execute simulations using the CLI.